ekilah/ekilah.github.io/posts/utility-types-in-typescript.md

 Have you ever had a type or interface representing an object's structure in TypeScript, and wanted to replicate it, but with a few changes? `Pick` and `Omit` are perfect for that.

-If you're thinking that this all sounds pretty similar to what we already talked about with `Exclude` and `Extract`, great job paying close attention! `Pick` and `Omit` are to object types as `Extract` and `Exclude` are to union types; both let you keep or discard certain pieces of a given type.
+If you're thinking that this all sounds similar to what we already talked about with `Exclude` and `Extract`, great job paying close attention! `Pick` and `Omit` are to object types as `Extract` and `Exclude` are to union types; both let you keep or discard certain pieces of a given type.
 Remembering which is which can even be difficult sometimes!
 If anyone out there has a good memory device for this, let me know. 😅

 #### `Pick`